Cobham, Kent: Notable buildings

 A 15th century hall house in Sole Street, that was threatened with demolition in 1970, has been dismantled and re-erected at the Weald and Downland Living Museum.

 The parish church is 13th century and is dedicated to St Mary Magdalene.
 It contains monumental brasses, of which William Belcher in his Kentish Brasses (1905) stated: "No church in the world possesses such a splendid series as the nineteen brasses in Cobham Church, ranging in date between 1298 and 1529."
 Thirteen of the brasses belong to the years 1320–1529 and commemorate members of the Brooke and Cobham families.
 The Brooke Tomb contains alabaster effigies of George Brooke, 9th Baron Cobham (1497–1558) and his wife Ann Bray.

 To the immediate south of the church is the building known as Cobham College, now an almshouse, which originally housed the five priests employed by the chantry founded in 1362 by John Cobham, 3rd Baron Cobham.

 Another church in the ecclesiastical parish, in Luddesdown, is dedicated to St Peter and St Paul.

+Ifield was formerly a separate parish and is now a small hamlet to the south of the A2.
+The former parish is split between the unparished area of Gravesham and Cobham.

 Schools

 The Earls of Darnley left Cobham Hall in 1957; since 1962 it has been Cobham Hall School, a private boarding school for girls; it opens to the public on some occasions in the year.

 In addition to Cobham Hall School, there is a local primary school, Cobham Primary School.
+There is also a local pre school, Cobham Community Pre-School.